bertreb/pimatic-smartmeter-obis/README.md

 Connect your smartmeter via een serial connection to your computer.
 Identify the serialport ID and communications settings of the smartmeter connection, on your computer (/dev/.....).
 Debuglevel 1 is for basic debugging and level 2 is for detailed debugging.
-When the capabilityLog is switched on, a smartmeter capability list will be generated once on (re)start of the device.
+When the capabilityLog is switched on, a smartmeter capability list with all the available OBIS values will be generated once on (re)start of the device.
-This capability list is writen to the pimatic log file under "info".
+This capability list is writen to the pimatic log under "info".

 Create a new SmartmeterObis device.
 You can choose between the D0 of Slm protocol depending on the type of smartmeter you are using.